reportportal/reportportal-mcp-server/README.md

 Once connected, your AI assistant will list ReportPortal-related "tools" it can invoke.
 You can then ask your questions in chat, and the assistant will call those tools on your behalf.

+## ReportPortal compatibility

+It is strongly recommended to use the latest versions of ReportPortal.
+The version 1.x of this MCP server supports ReportPortal product versions from [25.1](https://github.com/reportportal/reportportal/releases/tag/25.1) (where the API service version not lower than [5.14.0](https://github.com/reportportal/service-api/releases/tag/5.14.0)).
+Compatibility with older versions has not been tested and may result in incorrect work of the MCP server.

 ## Features

 The ReportPortal MCP server provides a comprehensive set of capabilities for interacting with ReportPortal: